 Uses: Used best for filling patchy areas for sod but not ideal for growing in dow to it being nutrient deficient.

-Made of: Typically a mixture of store-bought materials, lighter and fluffier mix that can contain peat moss, perlite, vermiculite, and fine broken down mulch material.
+Made of: Typically a mixture of store-bought materials, lighter and fluffier mix that can contain peat moss, perlite, vermiculite, and also fine broken down mulch material.

 Uses: Great for small seedling starts in your greenhouse when you are germinating delicate seeds in a controlled environment.